pulp-bio/emg-ros2/gapwatch-ros1/README.md

 - to log the data via TCP, launch the _logger_ with `docker run --rm -it --net=host gapwatch-ros1:noetic gapwatch_logger logger.py _server_addr:=<SERVER_ADDR> _server_port:=>SERVER_PORT>` (by default, the server address is 172.17.0.1 and the server port is 3334).

 One can then read the EMG data stream from the _logger_'s TCP: for instance, to stream the data to the [BioGUI](https://github.com/pulp-bio/biogui), the [`interface_gapwatch_ros1.py`](https://github.com/pulp-bio/emg-ros2/blob/main/gapwatch-ros1/interface_gapwatch_ros1.py) interface file is provided.

-To configure the GAPWatch when it is switched on, one can open the [`ble.html`](https://github.com/pulp-bio/emg-ros2/blob/main/gapwatch-ros1/ble.html) file with a WebBLE-compatible web browser (e.g., Chrome/Chromium), select the `Nordic` device, and specify:

-- the SSID of the Wi-Fi network;
-- the password of the Wi-Fi network;
-- the IP address where the `streamer` ROS node is running;
-- the port to which the `streamer` ROS node is listening;
-- lastly, the timestamp.

 ## Author
 - [Mattia Orlandi](https://www.unibo.it/sitoweb/mattia.orlandi/en)